 - Confirmation signed by an authorised person

-For more information, please see the procedural document about transfers of Internet number resource records and change of a Member’s official name.
+For more information, please see the RIPE NCC procedural document "Transfers of Internet Number Resources and Change of a Member’s Official Legal Name".

 The RIPE NCC reserves the right to check the validity of this documentation by requesting support or information from third parties.

 The RIPE NCC maintains a duty of confidentiality towards the legal or natural persons that request Internet number resources.
-Information passed to the RIPE NCC is securely stored and will not be distributed further than is necessary, within the RIPE NCC and beyond.
+Information passed to the RIPE NCC is securely stored and will not be distributed further than is necessary.

 Details of the process of handling personal data by the RIPE NCC can be found in the RIPE NCC Privacy Statement.